joelbieli/notes/README.md

-Documentation can be found under the Wiki tab on the left
+Documentation can be found [here](https://joelbieli.github.io/notes/)